Election 2024: Greed and selfishness may rock the NPP’s boat into opposition

 Again, there are others who have reduced the whole thing to emotional something, which is quite unfortunate.
 Shockingly, the germane issue, which has to do with the marketability of the would-be candidate, is completely missing in the arguments.

-No matter how some paid-people try to spin things on social media for Alhaji, the reality of the political market in terms of facts, figures, and dynamics in this country don't favor his presidential ambition.
+No matter how some paid people try to spin things on social media for Alhaji, the reality of the political market in terms of facts, figures, and dynamics in this country doesn't favour his presidential ambition.
 This isn’t rocket science.
 This is easier to understand than football.
 And, the earlier some people catch this unfortunate reality the better it would be for the party.

 Haven’t you noticed how Allotey Jacobs' potbelly has grown larger in size ever since he became more Catholic than the Pope?
 Why wouldn’t the likes of him have the guts to tell us who should lead the NPP in 2024?
 Of course, he wants his newfound Jubilee House bread to be continuously buttered at the expense of the suffering foot-soldiers who have had nothing but complete neglect for the past five years — and counting.